Failure to Prevent

 A large organisation is an organisation which satisfies two or more of the following conditions in the financial year preceding the year of the offence: (i) more than 250 employees: (ii) more than £36 million turnover; and / or (iii) assets of more than £18 million.

-When implemented the ECCTA provides that large organisations could be strictly liable if:
+When implemented the failure to prevent fraud offence provides that a large organisation could be strictly liable if:

 • a specified offence is committed by an employee or other associated person (e.g., contractor, intermediary or agent);